 - Meaningful Name: Abis Mal really is the pits!

-- Nice Job Breaking It, Hero: Aladdin tricking Jafar into becoming a genie saved the day in the first film.
-But when he gets loose in this film, Aladdin's created a foe with all of the Genie's powers and none of the morals.
-Way to go, Al.
+- Nice Job Breaking It, Hero!: Aladdin tricking Jafar into becoming a genie saved the day in the first film.
+But when he gets loose in this film, Aladdin's created a foe with all of the Genie's powers, none of the morals, and more than enough means to work around the three rules a genie must follow.
+Al, you little genius, you...

 - If Jafar had just swallowed his pride and actually treated Iago like somewhat of an equal after forcing him out of the Lamp instead of, well, ranting that Iago would have been stuck in the bazaar squacking "Polly Want A Cracker" had he not been involved, most of the movie would not have happened.